 Welcome to LordAshcroftPolls.com.
 The site is a comprehensive guide to my polling work, and my commentary on politics and public opinion.
 It is intended to give full details of my research while being as accessible as possible.
 I hope you will find it useful.

 Since the 2010 election I have kept up the supply of political polling.
-The difference is that rather than presenting it privately to David Cameron or the Shadow Cabinet, as I once did, I now publish my research in full for anyone to read.
+The difference is that rather than presenting it privately to party leaders as I once did, I now publish my research in full for anyone to read.

 Most important of all, the reports do not convey my views, but those of the voters.